Riddick Bowe: Professional boxing career

 Bowe turned professional after his Olympic loss.
 Highly regarded trainer Eddie Futch took on the job of developing Bowe, as he saw the talent.
 Eddie would say that Bowe had more potential than any boxer he had ever trained.

 Bowe turned professional in March 1989 and knocked out Lionel Butler.
 His then manager, Rock Newman, kept Bowe active, fighting 13 times in 1989, beating journeymen — the most notable being Garing Lane, whom he beat twice.
 In September 1990, Bowe made his first step up in class, fighting faded ex-champion Pinklon Thomas, whom he dominated until Thomas gave up after eight rounds.
 The following month, Bowe knocked out Bert Cooper in two rounds, which added to his reputation and high ranking.

 In March 1991, Bowe knocked out 1984 Olympic Super Heavyweight Gold medalist Tyrell Biggs.
 In Bowe's next fight, ex-champion Tony Tubbs appeared to outbox and outsmart Bowe in a close bout, only to have the judges award Bowe a unanimous decision.
 In August 1991, Bowe knocked out future world heavyweight champion Bruce Seldon in one round.
-In July 1992, he knocked out South African Pierre Coetzer in the seventh round of a world title eliminator.

 Fights against Elijah Tillery

 Bowe fought two interesting bouts against Elijah Tillery in 1991.
-Their first fight was in Washington D.C. at the Washington Convention Center was known as the 'crazy fight' for its bizarre conclusion.
+Their first fight, at the Washington Convention Center, drew attention for its bizarre conclusion.
 Bowe dominated the first round and dropped Tillery.
 After the round ended, Tillery walked toward Bowe and taunted him, and Bowe responded by punching Tillery.
 Tillery then threw several low kicks at Bowe, who then unleashed a flurry of punches on Tillery as he lay on the ropes.
 Bowe's trainer Rock Newman grabbed Tillery from behind on the ring apron and pulled him over the ropes as Bowe continued to throw punches.
 Tillery somersaulted over the ropes, and was quickly detained by security.
 After order was restored and the fighters returned to the ring, Tillery and Bowe continued a war of words, and minor incidents continued until the ring was cleared.
 Tillery was controversially disqualified for kicking Bowe, with Bowe getting the win, much to the surprise of the television announcers.
 The referee, Karl Milligan, had stepped between the two fighters to separate them and stepped forward as he did so, inadvertently missing the action behind him after the bell between the combatants.
 The fighters fought a rematch two months later at Convention Hall in Atlantic City, with Bowe dominating and stopping Tillery in four rounds.

+Bowe vs. Coetzer

+In July 1992, he knocked out South African Pierre Coetzer in the seventh round of a WBA heavyweight title eliminator.
+The victory made him the mandatory challenger to undisputed heavyweight champion Evander Holyfield.